datastax/astrapy/README.md

 Additionally, you will need to define the environment variables in `tests/env_templates/env.vectorize-minimal.template`, which are needed by the minimal set of "vectorize" testing belonging to the "base" test group.

+The Astra DB test also cover KMS, or shared-secret, vectorize mode.
+To run it, you must scope an OpenAI API key to the target Astra DB with secret name `"SHARED_SECRET_EMBEDDING_API_KEY_OPENAI"`.
+Alternatively, look in the Astra env file template for how to suppress these tests.

 #### Docker vs. Podman